Svika Pick

-Svika Pick (צביקה פיק, born Henryk Pick, 3 October 1949 – 14 August 2022) was an Israeli pop singer, songwriter, composer, and television personality.
+Svika Pick (צביקה פיק, born Henryk Pick; also Tzvika Pik, Tsvika Pick, Zwika Pick, 3 October 1949 – 14 August 2022) was an Israeli singer, songwriter, composer, and television personality.

 Pick first gained traction on a national level after playing a lead part in an Israeli version of the musical Hair, later pursuing a prolific songwriting and singing career.
-He later gained recognition after co-writing "Diva", which won the 1998 Eurovision Song Contest for Israel.
+He later gained recognition after co-writing "Diva", which won the Eurovision Song Contest 1998 for Israel.
 Pick was described by peers and critics as the Israeli King of Pop, and the Maestro.